sayali7/NestedGNN/README.md

 # NestedGNN
 Nested Graph Neural Network

-Implementation of Nested Graph Neural Networks in DGL
+Implementation of Nested Graph Neural Networks in Python and DGL for biological networks.